Canner/vulcan-demo/doc/template/README.md

         group: admin
     ```

-    Now we want to mask the id column when the user’s attribute is not `admin`:
+    Now we want to mask the id column when the user's attribute is not `admin`:

     ```sql
     SELECT